anchitaaghag/Codon-Optimization-for-Biopharming/README.md

-# Project Title

-One Paragraph of project description goes here
+# Codon Optimization for Biopharming

+Major Reasearch Project ro fullfill the requirements of the Master of Bioinformatics degree (University of Guelph, ON, Canada).

+Project Duration: May 2022 - August 2022

 ## Getting Started